Vaquita Porpoise | Terra Mater Factual Studios

 SPECIES FACTS

-The vaquita (Phocoena sinus) is the smallest porpoise in the world, reaching just 5 feet in length and weighing up to 120 pounds.
-Shy and elusive, these gentle animals live only in the northern corner of Mexico’s Sea of Cortez – one of the most biologically rich marine environments on Earth.
-As top predators, vaquitas play an important role in maintaining a healthy, balanced ecosystem.
+The vaquita is the smallest porpoise in the world, reaching about 5 feet (about 1.5 meters) in length and weighing up to 120 pounds (about 55 kilograms).
+Shy and elusive, these animals live only in the northern part of Mexico’s Sea of Cortez.
+As top predators, they help maintain a healthy, balanced ecosystem.

 SPECIES RANGE